BLE-LTER/ble-handbook/handbook.md

 Refer to BLE as either "Beaufort Lagoon Ecosystems LTER" or "BLE LTER".
 Avoid using just "BLE" except when talking to other LTER people, as it's without context, and avoid the hyphenated form "BLE-LTER".

+<a id="types-of-datasets-by-ble-involvement"></a>
+## Types of datasets by BLE involvement

+We roughly categorize three types of datasets, according to the degree and kind of BLE involvement:

+1. "Core Program" datasets.
+These are the ongoing research projects that collect core, baseline data about the lagoons, and inform all other projects within BLE.
+These are considered the brainchild of BLE itself as an organization, not any one PI.

+2. "PI-driven" datasets.
+These arise from the research interests of individual PIs, and are primarily funded by BLE.

+3. "PI-driven" datasets that are not primarily funded by BLE.

 <a id="all-datasets"></a>
 ## All datasets